Cavity magnonics with easy-axis ferromagnet: Critically enhanced magnon squeezing and light-matter interaction

 In this Letter, we propose a cavity magnonics setup with an easy-axis ferromagnet as an experimentally promising platform to realize and probe the magnon squeezing and associated effects.
 The key feature of our setup is that simply applying an external \emph{static} magnetic field to the magnet can critically enhance both magnon squeezing and cavity-magnon interaction.
 This enhancement creates opportunities in two directions.
 Firstly, since the magnon squeezing characteristics are imprinted on the cavity photons through the enhanced cavity-magnon interaction, the magnon squeezing and the enhanced spin angular momentum can be probed through the cavity photon measurement, which can be readily performed with quantum optical toolboxes available for cavity and circuit quantum electrodynamics (QED) systems~\cite{schuster2007resolving,Hofheinz2009a,Lolli2015a,Blais2020a}.
 This probing scheme is expected to be more robust to the effects of noises than transport-based probing schemes of the magnon squeezing~\cite{kamra2016super,kamra2019antiferromagnetic}.
-Secondly, it allows one to induce a superradiant phase transition by tuning the static field even though a bare cavity-magnon interaction is weak.
-Our scheme to effectively enhance the interaction is drastically different from existing schemes where the enhanced interaction is realized in a rotating frame~\cite{leroux2018enhancing,Qin2018a,Zhu2020a} using time-dependent parametric driving.
+Secondly, it allows one to induce an SPT by tuning the static field even though a bare cavity-magnon interaction is weak.
+Since our magnon-squeezing-based scheme to effectively enhance the interaction does not enhance the $A^{2}$ term, the term remains small, and does not significantly contribute to nor prevent the SPT.
+Moreover, our scheme is drastically different from existing schemes where the enhanced interaction is realized in a rotating frame~\cite{leroux2018enhancing,Qin2018a,Zhu2020a} using time-dependent parametric driving.
 Our scheme utilizes the intrinsic property of the magnet without the parametric driving; therefore, it is free of unwanted processes due to the driving field that may limit the experimentally achievable coupling strength~\cite{Braumueler2017a,Langford2017a}, demonstrating unique capabilities of the cavity magnonics.

 In the absence of the cavity, we first establish that the interplay between the static magnetic field and the magnetic anisotropy leads to the magnon squeezing of an easy-axis ferromagnet.
 As the field is tuned to drive the magnet close to the Ising transition, both the squeezing and the magnon spin angular momentum are critically enhanced with a power law.
 When the magnet is coupled to the magnetic field of the cavity photons in addition to the classical external field, the diverging spin angular momentum induces the diverging fluctuation of the cavity field, which in turn results in a ground-state superradiance where the $Z_2$ symmetry associated with the mirror reflection symmetry is spontaneously broken.
 We study the critical behavior of the energy spectrum and the squeezing for the cavity magnon-polariton and identify its universality class to be that of fully connected systems.